SaitoTsutomu/OpenVSCode/README.md

 ## Blender Add-on: OpenURL

+Add a text object of URL from the clipboard.
-Open the URL of a text object.
+And, open the URL of a text object.

 ## Installation